 Choosing the right font for your marketing campaign is a very important decision.
 The font has a direct impact on the look and feel of your email, helps set the tone, and ultimately affects how your leads interpret your message.
-Technically, you can include any font into an email; however, if the recipient does not have that font installed, they are not going to see the email as you expect they would.
+This article will provide information on the importance of fonts in emails.

 |Arial Black||Arial Black, Gadget|

-|Comic Sans MS||Comic San MS5|
+|Comic Sans MS||Comic Sans MS|

 |Courier New||Courier New|

 |Palatino Linotype, Book Antiqua||Palatino|

 |Σψμβολ (Symbol)||Σψμβολ (Symbol)|

 |Although 18 fonts may seem limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly.
 Fonts can be applied to an email in either the head style or the inline CSS.
 Style placed in the head can be applied to specific classes and IDs.
 When those IDs and classes are referenced in the email body, that style is rendered.
 Inline CSS is placed directly into the HTML element containing the text that should display in that style.|

 Applying style to the head is a simple way to broadcast a font across your entire email or a specific class.
 It works in all email platforms except Gmail (the ability to use the <style> tag in the <head> is not supported), so it is recommended to include inline styles to accommodate Gmail users.